open-craft/opencraft/README.md

 **To delete an instance in production**, use the `archive()` method.
-The `archive()` method will terminate all associated AppServers, remove DNS entries, disable monitoring, and remove instance from the UI, but will keep data in databases and SWIFT storage intact:
+The `archive()` method will terminate all associated AppServers, remove DNS entries, disable monitoring, and remove instance from the UI, but will keep data in databases and SWIFT/S3 storage intact:

 ```python
 instance.archive()
 ```

-**To completely delete an instance in development**, use the `delete()` method, which works just like `archive()` except that it also destroys all data (MySQL, mongo, SWIFT):
+**To completely delete an instance in development**, use the `delete()` method, which works just like `archive()` except that it also destroys all data (MySQL, mongo, SWIFT/S3):

 ```python
 instance.delete()